Proverbs

 A good name is to be chosen rather than great riches, Loving favor rather than silver and gold.

-biblical reputation
+reputation biblical

 A heavy burden does not kill on the day it is carried.